-- 3.5.3.6.3 All ships equipped with a pipeline for discharge of untreated sewage shall be fitted with pipelines with a standard discharge connection in accordance with regulation 10 of Annex IV to MARPOL 73/78 for sewage discharge to reception facilities. - 3.5.3.6.4 All ships equipped with a pipeline for discharge of untreafed sewage shall be provided with calculations of the rate of discharge of untreated sewage approved by the Register upon authorization of the Administration.
-These calculations shall be drawn up according to Recommendation on Standards for the Rate of Discharge of Untreated Sewage from ships in compliance with IMO resolution MEPC.157(55). - 3.5.3.6.5 All sewage discharges, whether to sea or to shore-based reception facilities shall be recorded in the appropriate record book with indication of date, location and quantity of sewage discharged.
-In cases where untreated sewage is discharged to sea, the record shall include information on the ship's speed which shall correspond to the approved rate of discharge and the distance to the nearest shore (more 12 nautical miles1) at the moment of discharge. - 3.5.3.7 Anti-fouling systems - 3.5.3.7.1 Anti-fouling systems (coatings) containing organo-tin compounds (Tributiltin (TBT)) as the active ingredients are not permitted.
+- 3.5.3.6.3 All ships equipped with a pipeline for discharge of untreated sewage shall be fitted with pipelines with a standard discharge connection in accordance with regulation 10 of Annex IV to MARPOL 73/78 for sewage discharge to reception facilities. - 3.5.3.6.4 All ships equipped with a pipeline for discharge of untreated sewage shall be provided with calculations of the rate of discharge of untreated sewage approved by the Register upon authorization of the Administration.
+These calculations shall be drawn up according to Recommendation on Standards for the Rate of Discharge of Untreated Sewage from ships in compliance with IMO resolution MEPC.157(55). - 3.5.3.6.5 All sewage discharges, whether to sea or to shore-based reception facilities shall be recorded in compliance with 3.4.4.13 with indication of date, location and quantity of sewage discharged.
+In cases where untreated sewage is discharged to sea, the record shall include information on the ship's speed which shall correspond to the approved rate of discharge and the distance to the nearest shore (more 12 nautical miles1) at the moment of discharge. - 3.5.3.6.6 Untreated sewage, including sludge from sewage treatment plant shall be discharged overboard by means of a pipeline separate from a pipeline for discharge of treated sewage.
+In case of common piping, provision shall be made for means of its cleaning, e.g. by washing.